Find out who to talk to about money and what you are entitled to.

 The comic strip about 'Sid can so Sid will' comes from the following short video about Learning to use money, made by Wiltshire Centre For Independent Living with one of their Young Pioneers families, discussing their experience.

 Wiltshire has a wide range of great independent bodies and council funded programmes designed to help in a range of life situations.
 If you are not finding the guidance you require from the below services we would love to hear about it at firstname.lastname@example.org, we may be able to help signpost you or your feedback might help us develop improvements for everyone.

 Having a child with additional needs can impact on a family's finances.
-It costs more to raise a disabled child than a non-disabled child and it can be difficult to combine paid work and caring.
+It costs more to raise a young person with additional needs and it can be difficult to combine paid work and caring.

 Worrying about money can cause lots of stress.